madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 In terms of WordPress, this means that it serves as a "one-size-fits-all" solution for the front-end and back-end of a website.
 This monolithic architecture limits the options for building a website and restricts us to the options that WordPress supports.

 Instead of selectively adding elements, sometimes you have to actively exclude things you don't need.
 And I feel like [Block Themes](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/) are going this way even more than classic PHP themes.
 I have to work with the classes that are being generated, and I also have to opt out of scripts like the `wp-block-navigation-view` (responsible for the behavior of menus) if I want to implement my own behavior (without unnecessary extra scripts being loaded.
-Every kilobyte counts.).
+Every kilobyte counts).
 I talk in more detail later in the text about my first impressions with this new model of WordPress.

 ### I'm not using page builders